mkonda/mkonda.github.io/_posts/2018-12-21-owasp-board-thanks.md

 categories: owasp
 ---

-I ran for the OWASP Board in 2014 and started serving in 2015.
-At the time, I was blown away by the current sitting board which included:  Michael Coates (Twitter CSO), Tobias Gondrom (Huawei CSO), Fabio Cerullo, Andrew van der Stock, Jim Manico and others.
-I mean, these were freaking legends and highly accomplished leaders.
+I ran for the OWASP Global Board in 2014 and started serving in 2015.

+At that time, the current sitting board included:  Michael Coates (Twitter CSO), Tobias Gondrom (Huawei CSO), Fabio Cerullo, Andrew van der Stock, Jim Manico and others.
+I mean, these were freaking legends ... household names in AppSec ... and highly accomplished leaders.
 You can see it all clearly in [this picture](https://www.owasp.org/index.php/OWASP_Board_History).

 In many ways, I felt that I immediately didn't belong.
 I had run on the idea that OWASP could do a lot more to reach developers - which is so commonplace now as to seen silly - but at the time and in the OWASP community was a groundswell.
 Yet I was just the founder of a tiny company focused on that.
 Although I had spoken at several AppSec conferences, I saw myself as just a random person trying to build bridges.
 I was still very new to OWASP and the security community in general.
 I would note that all those folks on the board quickly accepted me and I like to think that over the years I have also done a thing or two to earn their respect.